Northampton, Massachusetts: Cultural renaissance

 Beginning in the final decades of the twentieth century, Northampton saw a resurgence as a thriving cultural center and a popular tourist destination.
 The city has many eclectic restaurants and a lively arts and music scene.
-Three Northampton farmers markets, held weekly, sell fresh produce from local farms.
+Four Northampton farmers markets, held weekly, sell fresh produce from local farms.

 Since 1982, Northampton has been host to an annual LGBT Parade and Pride event held the first Saturday in May.

 Since 1995 Northampton has been home to the twice-yearly Paradise City Arts Festival, held at the Three County Fairgrounds on Memorial Day weekend and Columbus Day weekend.
 The festival is a national juried showcase for contemporary craft and fine art.

 Since 2004, Northampton has been the site of Django in June, a week-long gypsy jazz music camp held annually on the campus of Smith College.

 In recent years, downtown Northampton has seen a decline, with nearly one out of five storefronts being vacant as of September 2022.